0xbismarck/ThunderbirdTriliumClipper/docs/user-guide.md

   supported placeholders.
 - *Filename Correction and Disallowed Characters* - these fields detail how the clipper should process characters that might be disallowed by the Obsidian app or your computer's filesystem.
-- *Color Coded Note Tags (Optional Feature)* - This field is detailed in the [section below of the same name](#Colored-Message-Tags-Optional-Feature).

 ## Placeholders